coleifer/peewee/docs/peewee/querying.rst

     class WorkerProfiles(Model):
         salary = IntegerField()
         desired = IntegerField()
+        tenure = IntegerField()

 What if we want to query ``WorkerProfiles`` to find all the rows where "salary" is greater than "desired" (maybe you want to find out who may be looking for a raise)?

-To solve this problem, peewee borrows the notion of :py:class:`F` objects from the django orm.
-An :py:class:`F` object allows you to query against arbitrary data present in another column:

 .. code-block:: python

-    WorkerProfile.select().where(salary__gt=F('desired'))

-That's it.
-If the other column exists on a model that is accessed via a JOIN, you will need to specify that model as the second argument to the :py:class:`F` object.
-Let's supposed that the "desired" salary exists on a separate model:
+    WorkerProfile.select().where(
+        WorkerProfile.salary < WorkerProfile.desired
+    )

+We can also create expressions, like to find employees who might not be getting paid enough based on their tenure:

 .. code-block:: python

-    WorkerProfile.select().join(Desired).where(desired_salary__lt=F('salary', WorkerProfile))
+    WorkerProfile.select().where(
+        WorkerProfile.salary < (WorkerProfile.tenure * 1000) + 40000
+    )

 Atomic updates
 ^^^^^^^^^^^^^^

-The :py:class:`F` object also works for updating data.
-Suppose you cache counts of tweets for every user in a special table to avoid an expensive COUNT() query.
-You want to update the cache table every time a user tweets, but do so atomically:
+The techniques shown above also work for updating data.
+Suppose you are counting pageviews in a special table:

 .. code-block:: python

-    cache_row = CacheCount.get(user=some_user)
-    update_query = cache_row.update(tweet_count=F('tweet_count') + 1)
-    update_query.execute()
+    PageView.update(count=PageView.count + 1).where(
+        PageView.url == request.url
+    )

 Aggregating records
 ^^^^^^^^^^^^^^^^^^^

-Suppose you have some blogs and want to get a list of them along with the count of entries in each.
+Suppose you have some users and want to get a list of them along with the count of tweets each has made.
 First I will show you the shortcut:

 .. code-block:: python

-    query = Blog.select().annotate(Entry)
+    query = User.select().annotate(Tweet)

 This is equivalent to the following:

 .. code-block:: python

-    query = Blog.select({
+    query = User.select(
-        Blog: ['*'],
-        Entry: [Count('id')],
-    }).group_by(Blog).join(Entry)
+        User, fn.Count(Tweet.id).set_alias('count')
+    ).join(Tweet).group_by(User)

-The resulting query will return ``Blog`` objects with all their normal attributes plus an additional attribute 'count' which will contain the number of entries.
+The resulting query will return ``User`` objects with all their normal attributes plus an additional attribute 'count' which will contain the number of tweets.
-By default it uses an inner join if the foreign key is not nullable, which means blogs without entries won't appear in the list.
-To remedy this, manually specify the type of join to include blogs with 0 entries:
+By default it uses an inner join if the foreign key is not nullable, which means users without tweets won't appear in the list.
+To remedy this, manually specify the type of join to include users with 0 tweets:

 .. code-block:: python

-    query = Blog.select().join(Entry, 'left outer').annotate(Entry)
+    query = User.select().join(Tweet, JOIN_LEFT_OUTER).annotate(Tweet)

-You can also specify a custom aggregator:
+You can also specify a custom aggregator.
+In the following query we will annotate the users with the date of their most recent tweet:

 .. code-block:: python

-    query = Blog.select().annotate(Entry, peewee.Max('pub_date', 'max_pub_date'))
+    query = User.select().annotate(Tweet, fn.Max(Tweet.created_date).set_alias('latest'))

 Conversely, sometimes you want to perform an aggregate query that returns a scalar value, like the "max id".
 Queries like this can be executed by using